Risk Factors

 200

-Partial thickness skin loss involving epidermis and/or dermis, the ulcer is superficial presenting as a abrasion, blister, or shallow crater
+Partial thickness skin loss involving epidermis and/or dermis; the ulcer is superficial presenting as a abrasion, blister, or shallow crater.

-What is Stage 2
+What is a Stage 2?

 200